Autodesk-Forge/FusionData_Workflows/1.Read the Complete Model Hierarchy of a Design/README.md

 The workflow can be achieved following these steps:

-1. Get the id of the hub and project based on their names
-2. Get the root component and its references
+1. Get the root component and its references based on the hub, project and file name
 3. Keep gathering the references for the child components

 -----------